 Georges Braque: A Retrospective

 This definitive retrospective of the career of Georges Braque (1882–1963) presents more than 75 significant works of art.
 The selections range from the artist’s early, bold Fauvist paintings, to the radical Cubist compositions that shaped the course of Modern art, to the lyrical still lifes and landscape abstractions of his later years.

 One of the most influential painters of the 20th century, Braque invented Cubism with his friend and collaborator, Pablo Picasso.
 This exhibition explores Braque’s unique achievement and reveals his genius to new audiences.
 It is the first comprehensive museum survey of Braque’s work seen in the United States in 25 years.

-Enhance your exhibition experience and learn more about the artwork on view.
-You may purchase the optional audio tour at the admissions desks and at the carts in the Museum lobbies.
+Enhance your exhibition experience and discover additional aspects about the artwork.
+You may purchase the optional audio tour at the admissions desks.

-This exhibition is organized by the Museum of Fine Arts, Houston, the Réunion des Musées Nationaux – Grand Palais with the partnership of Centre Pompidou, Paris.
+This exhibition is organized by the Museum of Fine Arts, Houston, and the Réunion des Musées Nationaux – Grand Palais, with the partnership of the Centre Pompidou, Paris.
 An indemnity has been granted by the Federal Council on the Arts and the Humanities.